cosmic-sizing-tool/cosmic-sizing-tool/README.md

    ```
    Where **WEBSITE_SECTION** and **RESOURCE_NAME** are the same for all the languages JSON files (refer to the english JSON file).

-  2. Add filter and ID in your html tag :
+  ii.
+Add filter and ID in your html tag :
   ```html
    <p>WEBSITE_SECTION.RESOURCE_NAME | translate</p>
    ```